CollegeBoreal/INF1086-201-21H-01/2.KSQL/300115140/README.md

 **In this exercice, we are installing KSQL in our Linux server (IP address 10.13.237.14) and we run our DB Kafka in there.**

+Please note that there are 2 different streams (_streampageviews.sql_ and _streamsystemd.sql_).
+I have created a table called _tablepageview.sql_ that refers to the stream _streampageviews.sql_ and a table called _tablezackito_ that refers to the stream _streamsystemd_

 ## Connecting to Kafka CLI